ericf/express-handlebars/README.md

 #### views/layouts/main.handlebars:

-The `main` layout can then access these precompiled partials via the `templates` local, and render them like this:
+The layout can then access these precompiled partials via the `templates` local, and render them like this:

 ```handlebars
 <!doctype html>